chanzuckerberg/czid-web/DEV_GUIDELINES.md

 Start putting fetch methods like `fetchSampleMetadata` in `/api`, so that it's easy to see all the back-end endpoints the front-end is using.

+The main `index.js` file is quite large, so prefer putting methods in a more specific file in the `/api` folder if possible.

 ### PropTypes

 When passing complex objects as props, add the structure of the object to a `propTypes.js` file.
 If the object is ad-hoc and very specific to the component, put the propTypes file inside the component directory.
 If the object will be used widely across the app, put it in [`utils/propTypes.js`](https://github.com/chanzuckerberg/idseq-web-private/blob/main/app/assets/src/components/utils/propTypes.js)